Visiting Policy during the ongoing COVID-19 pandemic

 - Visitors will be required to wear appropriate PPE and follow infection control measures.
 They will be provided with PPE and advised of these requirements by staff.

 - Visitors must not visit the care home if they are unwell or if they or any other member of their household have any symptoms of coronavirus.
+If visitors have been identified as a close contact of someone with Covid-19 in the last 10 days, they should not attend the home.

 - Visits will be pre-arranged and will last for a pre-agreed amount of time.
 These arrangements are in place to ensure we can regulate the number of visits taking place and clean equipment such as tables and chairs between visits.